vidjil/vidjil/doc/admin.md

     as for example in `-t 100 --pre spike-normalization.py`.
     A `--pre` script will be called on each `.vidjil` file, before the actual fusing, whereas a `--post` script will be called on the combined `.vidjil` file after the fusing.
+  - Multiple scripts can be call.
+To do that, concatenate commands to use inside fuse line to call with a '&&' separator. `-t 100 --pre 'scriptA --opt optvalA && scriptB --opt optvalB`.
+This can be done for prefuse and postfuse step.

 When the users select this config, these pre- and post-processes will also be called.